-Note added.
-Recently, we learned about related work by Guerci et al. [81], where a similar criterion for the occurrence of a superradiant phase transition in a cavity with a single mode was obtained.
+As this manuscript was being finalized for publication, we learned about related work by Guerci et al.81, where a similar criterion for the occurrence of a superradiant phase transition in a cavity with a single mode was obtained.
 It is a great pleasure to thank Daniele Guerci, Pascal Simon, and Christophe Mora for sharing their results with us prior to publication.